Vivid Sydney: Artistic program

 Vivid Sydney produces programming across numerous streams.
 These include Vivid Light, Vivid Music, Vivid Ideas, Vivid School, The Lighting of the Sails of Sydney Opera House and Vivid Live.

 Vivid Light

-Along what is known as the Vivid Light Walk, through The Rocks, Circular Quay and Royal Botanic Gardens, Sydney, there are many opportunities for individuals to interact with light installations through such means as unique technologies.
+Along what is known as the Vivid Light Walk, through The Rocks, Circular Quay and Royal Botanic Garden, there are many opportunities for individuals to interact with light installations through such means as unique technologies.
 This program includes large-scale projection on other historical buildings such as the Museum of Contemporary Art Australia, Sydney's Customs House, and the historical Cadmans Cottage.
 The Sydney Harbour Bridge is also illuminated.

 Vivid Music

 Vivid Music includes a range of contemporary music events take place throughout the Sydney CBD.
 In recent years Carriageworks has played host to a Vivid Music Events.

 Vivid Ideas

-Vivid Ideas consists of a range of talks, fora, and workshops centred around the Creative Industries.
+Vivid Ideas began in 2012 with founding director Jess Scully, and consists of a range of talks and workshops centred around the business and creative industries.
 The Vivid Ideas Exchange takes place throughout the festival at the Museum of Contemporary Art Australia.